,

 For more on readmissions-related research and policy, see my recent post.
 A great post on readmissions risk-adjustment is here.

-One thought on “Social determinants of health and pay-for-performance readmissions measures
+Response to “Social determinants of health and pay-for-performance readmissions measures”